mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 ## Test coverage

 Code coverage can be tested using `coverage` package.
-It is tricky to use, therefore some explanation might be usefull.
+It is tricky to use, therefore some explanation might be useful.
 I am going to use traditional coverage tool to produce coverage report in html, which will be grabbed by codecov service (check: [codecov.io](https://codecov.io)), which is integrated with GitHub.
 You can enable codecov for all repositories in your GitHub account.

 To get simple report is is enough to type: